 At Ben Bronston & Associates, we help boating accident victims obtain compensation for their injuries.
 We are well versed in the boat safety laws and watercraft protocol in Texas and are committed to keeping the state’s waterways safe.
-Our law office helps boating accident victims in Corpus Christi, Port Aransas, Victoria, Kleberg County, Nueces County, San Patricio County, and throughout Texas.
+Our law office helps boating accident victims in Corpus Christi, Port Aransas, Victoria, Kleberg County, Nueces County, and San Patricio County.

 While poor weather conditions can make boating hazardous, accidents can even occur on a clear day, often for the following reasons: